tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

 |    |Portable drives such as hard drives and thumb drives: it’s too easy for these to get damaged, to get lost, and fall into the wrong hands.|
 |    |Floating on the desktop of your personal computer: this puts any personal data at risk (not to mention, all your work could get lost if your device gets stolen or broken).|

+Check with your supervisor or instructor if you plan to use a storage solution that is not listed above.

 ## Risk minimisation strategy #4: Anonymisation and Pseudonymisation